 - Saturday: Writing- write down a sentence for each new word you’ve learned in class this week

 - Sunday: Reward yourself

 Note that this is just an example.
 You can make your own for one week ahead, 15 days, one month- it is up to you.

-4. Watch movies on language you are learning.
-There are hundreds of good and interesting movies that you like.
-This is the perfect way to practice, and to have fun, too.
+4. Watch movies on the language you are learning.
+There are hundreds of excellent and exciting movies that you like.
+It is the perfect way to practice, and to have fun, too.

-5. After successfully finishing some section in learning a language, reward yourself, whether that is a free weekend, staying up late or playing games.
-This will give you a wind in your back to work even harder, especially when you know you go forward.
+5. After successfully finishing some sections in learning a language, reward yourself, whether that is a free weekend, staying up late, or playing games.
+It will give you a wind in your back to work even harder, especially when you know you go forward.